Chronic pain affects 100 million adults in the United States. That’s more than diabetes, heart disease, and cancer combined.

 As a result, we spend many hours and dollars visiting doctors seeking relief.
 But, in recent years, a simple remedy based on an ancient practice has proven effective in managing pain.

-You’ve probably heard of mindful meditation.
+You’ve probably heard of mindfulness meditation.
 It’s practiced in the workplace, classrooms, and in the locker rooms of professional sports teams.
-And it’s popular for a good reason.
+It’s popular for a good reason.
 Mindfulness meditation, often shortened to mindfulness, has many benefits, including pain management, stress reduction, and improving sleep.

 The science behind mindfulness meditation